Ice cave

 There are several restaurants and cafés near the start and finish of the walk or you can take a picnic.

-A lively restaurant and bar with generous portions of grilled meats, steaks and fajitas.
-The gourmet burgers are packed with flavour and come with all the trimmings.
-A great spot for dinner and a fun night out in the heart of Les Deux Alpes.
+Smithy’s in Les Deux Alpes is a lively restaurant and bar serving generous portions of grilled meats, steaks and sizzling fajitas.
+The gourmet burgers are a standout, packed with flavour and served with all the classic trimmings.
+With its vibrant, energetic atmosphere, it’s the perfect place for a hearty dinner followed by a fun night out in the heart of the resort, making it a favourite for both locals and visitors looking for great food and a lively après-ski scene.

 This restaurant, with its view over the Massif de la Muzelle, can accommodate around a hundred diners.